November 8, 2016

 If you sit at a desk eight to ten hours a day, five days a week, it can seem really difficult to squeeze in any extra time for a workout.
 That doesn’t mean it’s impossible, however, it just takes commitment.

 Maybe you wake up two hours earlier to hit the gym, or take a quick jog while dinner is cooking.
-After making it a routine, you’ll begin to notice that it will leave you feeling energized, as well as provide a boost to your metabolism.
+After making it a routine, you’ll begin to notice that it will leave you feeling energized, as well as a potential boost to your metabolism.

 But, if you really can’t find the time to go to the gym before or after work, there are some great exercises you can do while working at the office.
 While these are more or less conditioning moves that may not make you sweat to the full extent like you would in a cardio class, they will engage your muscles and help you burn a few calories in the process, proving that every little bit counts.

 Here are some easy ways to add some exercise into your day.
-Just remember to stick with it for four to five days per week to start seeing results.

 Here’s how to set it up the right way: Place your computer screen on the adjustable shelf, slightly above resting eye level—this will cause you to look up slightly to see the screen and will prevent you from hunching over as you type on a keyboard.
 Once you get used to the setup, try taking it to the next level by flexing your core for short periods of time (one to two minutes) while standing, until you feel a burn.
 Repeat this multiple times throughout the day for it to be the most effective.